-- 1 Click Display Options in Advanced View. - 2 Click Force TV detection enables this feature.
+- 1 From the Tree View pane, click Display Options. - 2 Click Force TV detection enables this feature.

 Note: This option is not available if the installed graphics card does not support TV Out.

 Set resolution modes for devices with limited resolution capabilities